diannamcallister/CommunityHelp/README.md

 ### Users Page ###
 <img src="https://github.com/csc309-fall-2020/team17/blob/master/viewOfPages/UsersPage/user_users_page.png" width="400" height="250" />

-* Access User Page by "/UserPage" or by clicking on User in the navigation bar.
+* Access User Page by clicking on "Users" in the navigation bar.
 * If you click on the "learn more" button on the user cards, you will be taken to that users profile page.
 * If you click on the user icon, username or user rating (stars) in the users list, you will also be taken to the users profile page.
 * Thus, users can view the people in their location that are contributing the most to their community.
 They can also look at their own contribution to their community based on their rank in the users page.